rtm/human-css-classes/README.md

 ### `!important`

-We neither needs nor uses `!important`, and we recommend you do not either.
+We neither need nor use `!important`, and we recommend you do not either.

 ### Inline styles